akai-z/gpg-key-fingerprint-verifier/README.md

 on GPG keys to decide whether they are safe to import/add.

 Beside verifying GPG keys with their fingerprints, the tool will also check whether GPG keys import files
-contain any malicious keys that are embedded with the actual keys.
+contain any possible malicious keys that are embedded with the actual keys.
 (Where the number of maximum allowed public keys in an import file is `1`.)

 This could be useful for automation purposes (Like in Docker for example),
 where GPG keys fingerprints cannot be manually verified.

-Piping GPG keys using curl to commands such as `apt-key` is bad.
+Piping GPG keys using curl to commands such as `apt-key` can be [harmful](https://www.tablix.org/~avian/blog/archives/2017/08/on_piping_curl_to_apt_key/).
-More details about that could be found [here](https://www.tablix.org/~avian/blog/archives/2017/08/on_piping_curl_to_apt_key/).
+And the goal of this verification tool is to raise awareness about that habit.

 ## Requirements